 Same- or next-day swap

-We haul a full container to your pad and drop an empty one in the same spot so the crew never loses a loading hour.
+We haul a full container and drop an empty on the same staging pad so the crew never loses a loading hour.

 Step 3